nivaskambhampati1998/Brains-Kart-Application/README.md

 # BrainsKart Application (MERN Stack / Full stack)
 ------------------------------------------------

+Description: It is the shopping website customers can buy the T-shirts,dresses etc for kids,womens,mens.
+Based on authentication customer will enter into the website.
+He will buy some products how much want he can then based on that customer can confirm the order.
+In this website there are two payments online payment and cash on.
+I used online payment using stripe api.
+After completion his payment he will receive the payment receipt.
+Here admin can only add/drop/update the products.

 ### client : React + Bootstrap
 ### Server : Express + Node + Mongodb (mongoose)